kyma-project/test-infra/docs/prow/production-cluster-configuration.md

     This script performs the following steps:
     - Creates a ClusterRoleBinding to provide access to the Prow cluster.
 This way it enables running and monitoring jobs on the workload cluster.
-    - Create secrets in k8s cluster by fetching from GCP bucket
+    - Creates Kubernetes `Secrets` resources out of Secrets fetched from the GCP bucket.

 5. >**NOTE:**: Create the workload cluster beforehand and make sure the **local** kubeconfig for the Prow admin contains the context for this cluster.
 Point the **current** kubeconfig to the Prow cluster.